dmehra/dmehra.github.io/_posts/2017-04-09-testers-digest-10-hiring-test-engineers.md

 ---
+title: "Tester's Digest #10: Hiring Test Engineers"
-description: This week we read up on hiring and interviewing for QA / test roles.
+excerpt: This week we read up on hiring and interviewing for QA / test roles.
 I have seen the challenges of staffing a strong Quality Engineering team first hand, and continue to be on the lookout for better ways of sourcing and screening candidates.
 ---

 TESTER'S DIGEST